DanielSmith/ThereThenThat_2017/README.md

 * instant previews and auto-upload
 * tag individual items

-Users start a collection that expresses some “where, when, what”, and fill it with references and media that relate to that.
+Users start a collection that expresses some “where, when, what” concept, and fill it with references and media that relate to that.
 Think of something such as:

 _"New York City, November 2017, CentralPark, Parade"_